wp-plugins/bulletproof-security/readme.txt

 Yes.
 BulletProof Security contains AutoMagic buttons for Network / Multisite websites.
 Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / Multisite site based on your WordPress version.
 The BulletProof Security plugin can be Network Activated or you can allow BulletProof Security to be activated individually on each Network / Multisite subsite or of course you can choose not to Network Activate BulletProof Security or allow the BPS plugin on subsites.
-Only Login Security and System Info menus are available on subsites.
+Only Login Security, System Info & Maintenance
+Mode menus are available on subsites.
 Super Admins will see BPS Dashboard Alerts and other Status displays on the Primary Site only.
 Administrators can activate or deactivate BulletProof Security on subsites if you allow this on your Network / Multisite website.
 The BPS Primary Site
 Menus will display all BPS menus.
 All other BulletProof Security features are not available on subsites since Network/Multisite subsites are virtual and do not have separate website files of their own.
 All of the other standard BulletProof Security features work sitewide and